 I had a chat with a friend this morning.
 She is not a geek by any stretch and uses a BlackBerry 9300 Curve 3G.
-Yep; the phone pictured to the right.
+Yep; the phone pictured below.

 It is a smartphone with a QWERTY keyboard.
 She loves and enjoys the keyboard.
 She told me that she was getting bored already and would love to get a new smartphone.
 She was looking at Android.
 And Samsung.
 I thought it was a good move.

 Then she dropped the spoiler: she didn’t want a touchscreen smartphone.
 She finds touchscreen devices difficult to use, she said.
 They require too much attention and concentration to use, she said.
 Simply put, she wants a non-touchscreen smartphone.

 The non-touch smartphone is an Extinct Specie

 It may not have dawned on you yet, but I do not know of any smartphone that was released this year 2011 that does not sport a touchscreen.
 Not one.
 The last non-touchscreen device on any smartphone platform was launched last year, 2010.
 You read that right.
 My facts may be a bit off, but if I am right, that would be the Blackberry 9780 in November 2010.

 The E6 launched with a QWERTY keyboard this year has a touchscreen display.
 I mentioned that to her.
 She declined.
 If it had touchscreen, she didn’t want to hear of it, so I didn’t bother with any of the new BlackBerry or Android QWERTY devices.

 But the reality is, she will have to adjust if she wants to use a smartphone.
 I had to adjust, though my preference lies with non-touch QWERTY too.
 Many others have had to adjust.
 Let’s call it the evolution of the smartphone and the adaptation of humanity.
 Adapt or go extinct.